 - The adopter will follow licensure laws including annual rabies vaccination and registration for both cats and dogs.
 The rabies tag will be secured to the dog’s collar along with identification.

-- The adopters of dogs will not keep the dog as a yard dog, will not let the dog run loose, will assure that the dog’s exercise yard is secure so the dog cannot escape, will keep the dog on a leash when outside the yard, will not keep the dog chained outside unattended, will secure the dog if riding in a truck, will not keep the dog in the garage
+- The adopters of dogs will not keep the dog as a yard dog, will not let the dog run loose, will assure that the dog’s exercise yard is secure so the dog cannot escape, will keep the dog on a leash when outside the yard, will not keep the dog tethered outside unattended, and will not keep the dog in the garage.

 - The adopters of cats will keep the cat indoors most, if not all of the time, will not de-claw and will follow instructions given on introducing the cat to the new home if there are cats already in the household